indeedeng/iwf/README.md

 They are powerful, also extremely simple to learn and use (as the philosophy of iWF).

 ## Persistence

+iWF let you store customized data as a database during the workflow execution.
+This eliminates the needs of depending on a database to implement your workflow.

-Both data and search attributes are defined as "persistence schema".
+The data are stored as data attributes and search attributes.
+Both are defined as "persistence schema".
 The schema just defined and maintained in the code along with other business logic.

 Search attribute works like infinite indexes in traditional database.
 You only need to specify which attributes should be indexed, without worrying about things in a traditional database like the number of indexes, and the order of the fields in an index.

-Logically, this workflow definition will have a persistence schema like below:
+Logically, the above workflow definition example will have a persistence schema like below:

 | Workflow Execution   | Search Attr A | Search Attr B | Data Attr C | Data Attr D |
 |----------------------|---------------|:-------------:|------------:|------------:|